Adam Fields: Independent endeavors & entrepreneurship

-In 1984, Fields created Adam Fields Productions and worked with Madonna, Uma Thurman, Dennis Quaid and Winona Ryder to produce films, including Vision Quest, Johnny Be Good, and Great Balls of Fire!
+In 1984, Fields created Adam Fields Productions and worked with Madonna, Uma Thurman, Dennis Quaid, and Winona Ryder to produce films, including Vision Quest, Johnny Be Good, and Great Balls of Fire!

 In 1990, Fields started the film marketing company Preview Tech.
 The firm built a network where studio trailers and network previews were simultaneously displayed on all the television monitors in consumer electronic stores across the country.
-Fields sold Preview Tech 18 months later, turning a small startup investment into a multimillion-dollar acquisition target by New York investment-banking firm of Veronis, Suhler & Associates.
+Fields sold Preview Tech 18 months later, turning a small startup investment into a multimillion-dollar acquisition target by New York investment-banking firm Veronis, Suhler & Associates.

-After Preview Tech, he teamed with Jon Peters to develop Rosewood, My Fellow Americans, Ali and he executive produced Money Train.
+After Preview Tech, he teamed with Jon Peters to develop Rosewood, My Fellow Americans, Ali, and he executive produced Money Train.
 In 1997, Fields re-established his own production company at 20th Century Fox, where he produced Ravenous, starring Guy Pearce and David Arquette.
 Fields then produced and co-wrote Brokedown Palace, starring Claire Danes, Kate Beckinsale, and Bill Pullman.
 The film was based upon his own original story.

-His next film was the independent cult smash hit film Donnie Darko, starring Drew Barrymore, Jake Gyllenhaal, Noah Wyle, Patrick Swayze, and Katherine Ross.
+His next film was the independent cult smash hit Donnie Darko, starring Drew Barrymore, Jake Gyllenhaal, Noah Wyle, Patrick Swayze, and Katherine Ross.
 In 2002, Adam Fields moved his production company to New Line Cinema.

 He then executive produced Limitless, starring Bradley Cooper and Robert De Niro, Safe Haven starring Julianne Hough and Josh Duhamel, and 21 & Over with Miles Teller.
 He also produced Drive Angry for Summit Entertainment, starring Nicolas Cage and Amber Heard.